owenthcarey/python-typescript-cpp-book/README.md

 Choosing the right tool depends heavily on the task at hand, and understanding the strengths and weaknesses of these tools is key to making the right choice.
 As we navigate the ever-evolving landscape of programming, we must continually learn, adapt, and select the right tools for our needs.

 Reflecting upon the journey we've undertaken, we see not just three different programming languages, but three different lenses through which to view and solve problems.
-By understanding these perspectives, we are not only better equipped to use these languages, but we also broaden our own problem-solving abilities, enrich our toolkit, and become more adaptable programmers.
+By understanding these perspectives, we are not only better equipped to use these languages, but we also broaden our own problem-solving abilities, enrich our tool kit, and become more adaptable programmers.

 In essence, the world of programming is as much about understanding tools as it is about understanding the problems we're trying to solve.
 And in that light, Python, TypeScript, and C++ have given us deep insights, diverse perspectives, and a richer understanding of the world of programming.